peterhee/classic-iaas-resourcemanager-migration/README.md

 [Link to the tool](../../tree/master/asm2arm)

-# MIGAZ
+# migAz

-MIGAZ is an additional option to migrate a complete set of Azure Service Management IaaS resources to Azure Resource Manager IaaS resources.
+migAz is an additional option to migrate a complete set of Azure Service Management IaaS resources to Azure Resource Manager IaaS resources.
 The migration can occur within the same subscription or between different subscriptions and subscription types (ex: CSP subscriptions).

 [Link to the tool](../../tree/master/migaz)